 *Post updated January 2021 and our Costa Rica Car Rental Discount is still valid*

 Adobe Rent a Car Insurance

-Adobe has only two car rental insurance options which is very few compared to other companies like Enterprise and Economy.
-Adobe’s two car rental insurance options are simple for clients and there are absolutely NO hidden fees anywhere.
+Adobe has only three car rental insurance options which is very few compared to other companies like Enterprise and Economy.
+Adobe’s car rental insurance options are simple for clients and there are absolutely NO hidden fees anywhere.

-There is no “If you get insurance option 1, you pay for B, D, E, G and half of A and C. But if you pay the 4th insurance option, you don’t pay for B but you pay for A, C and a little bit of D with the option of 5 and 6” yadda yadda yadda.
-It’s simply option 1 or 2: LDW (loss damage waiver) or SPP (super protection plan) which I’ll talk about.
+There is no “If you get insurance option 1, you pay for B, D and half of C. But if you pay the 4th insurance option, you don’t pay for B but you pay for A and a little bit of D blah blah blah”.
+It’s simply option 3 options: Liability (mandatory), Car Protection and Extended (optional)

-The Car Protection is what most car rental companies call their mandatory insurance.
+The Liability Protection is what most car rental companies call their mandatory insurance.
 The actual mandatory insurance in Costa Rica is called Marchamo which is more like a yearly property tax and covers a small portion of 3rd party damages.
-The insurance is called Responsibilidad Civil.
+The insurance is called Responsabilidad Civil.

 Car rental insurance companies create their own basic insurance to include the Marchamo since they can’t use just that insurance (slow and doesn’t cover very much) and they all use different names.
-For Adobe, this is called the Car Protection..
+For Adobe, this is called the Liability Protection.

 What it covers:

 - Coverage up to $20,000 USD in 3rd party damages with a 20% deductible*.
 It also has a coverage of 3rd parties not in the car (i.e pedestrian) up to $100,000 USD with 0 deductible.

 - Liability Protection does not cover vehicle damage.